-Finally, Alternative 1.3 would be likely to have a significant adverse effect on the achievement of all environmental objectives.
+Alternative 2.2 would be likely to have a significant adverse effect on the achievement of all environmental objectives.
 As the opportunities for allocating brownfield sites have been maximised, significant new development would have to rely on greenfield sites where the impact on high quality and sensitive landscapes, coalescence; biodiversity and the floodplain would inevitably be greater with a significant negative effect expected on these objectives.
 In addition, the growth of significant economic development beyond the growth of housing enabled by the Plan would be likely to result in in-commuting to the detriment of transport and air quality objectives.
 Overall this alternative is likely to have a significant negative effect on climate change.

-In conclusion, whilst Alternative 2.2 would achieve a number of environmental objectives through a lack of development, it would have significant negative effect on promoting opportunities for employment within the Town and supporting Farnham town centre, local businesses and tourism and the need to travel by car and air pollution.
-Alternatives 2.1 and 2.3 can be shown to have a significant positive effect on promoting opportunities for employment within the Town and supporting Farnham town centre, local businesses and tourism.
+In conclusion, Alternatives 2.1 and 2.2 can be shown to have a significant positive effect on promoting opportunities for employment within the town and supporting Farnham town centre, local businesses and tourism.
 The amount of economic development included within Alternative 2.1 means that significant negative environmental impacts can be avoided with some minor positive effects on a range of environmental objectives and minor negative effects likely to travel by car and air pollution, flooding and climate change.
-In contrast, Alternative 2.3 would have significant negative impacts on a wide range of environmental objectives.
+In contrast, Alternative 2.2 would have significant negative impacts on a wide range of environmental objectives.
 In addition, without significant additional housing growth (which in turn would also have significant negative impacts on environmental objectives) there would be likely to be significant negative impacts on reducing the need to travel by car and air quality.

-For the reasons set out above, the preferred alternative for the Neighbourhood Plan is following the policy approach of the emerging Local Plan of the redevelopment, intensification and/or expansion of sites presently used for employment uses; the re-use and conversion of existing rural buildings; tourism and a new site on Land off Water Lane, Farnham.
+For the reasons set out above, the preferred alternative for the Neighbourhood Plan Review is following the policy approach of the Local Plan of the redevelopment, intensification and/or expansion of sites presently used for employment uses; the re-use and conversion of existing rural buildings; tourism and a new site on Land off Water Lane, Farnham.